Royal Engineers: History

 The First World War saw a rapid transformation of the Royal Engineers as new technologies became ever more important in the conduct of warfare and engineers undertook an increasing range of roles.
 In the front line they designed and built fortifications, operated poison gas equipment, repaired guns and heavy equipment, and conducted underground warfare beneath enemy trenches.
 Support roles included the construction, maintenance and operation of railways, bridges, water supply and inland waterways, as well as telephone, wireless and other communications.
 As demands on the Corps increased, its manpower was expanded from a total (including reserves) of about 25,000 in August 1914, to 315,000 in 1918.

 In 1915, in response to German mining of British trenches under the then static siege conditions of the First World War, the corps formed its own tunnelling companies.
 Manned by experienced coal miners from across the country, they operated with great success until 1917, when after the fixed positions broke, they built deep dugouts such as the Vampire dugout to protect troops from heavy shelling.

 Before the Second World War, Royal Engineers recruits were required to be at least 5 feet 4 inches tall, 5 feet 2 inches for the Mounted Branch.
 They initially enlisted for six years with the colours and a further six years with the reserve or four years and eight years.
 Unlike most corps and regiments, in which the upper age limit was 25, men could enlist in the Royal Engineers up to 35 years of age.
 They trained at the Royal Engineers Depot in Chatham or the Royal Engineer Mounted Depot at Aldershot.

+The Second World War saw the introduction of new roles for the Royal Engineers, including bomb disposal, the building of Bailey Bridges, mine clearance, airfield construction, and also the use of AVRE's (Armoured Vehicle Royal Engineers), used for battlefield engineering.
+They were also involved in the development of the Mulberry Harbour for the Normandy Invasion of 1944.
+The Royal Engineers were active in Dunkirk, The North African Campaign and the Normandy Invasion.